pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 - **Lower `p`** reduces the number of Proofs required --> improves scalability --> requires higher penalties.
 - **Higher `S`** increases the risk for dishonest Suppliers --> lead to social adversity from network participants.

+TODO_IN_THIS_PR: Explain how `How does a high slashing penalty increase the risk of dishonest suppliers?`

 #### Selecting Optimal `p` and `S`